-Political risk indicates the commencement of risk arises due to change in the governing body of a country and therefore poses a risk to the investors who have investments in financial instruments like debt funds, mutual funds, equity, etc. Certain terms like corruption, terrorism, etc, related to the politics of a country may arise due to change in a political scenario which further might result in a change in the regulations of the nation.
+Political risk indicates the commencement of risk arises due to change in the governing body of a country and therefore poses a risk to the investors who have investments in financial instruments like debt funds, mutual funds, equity, etc. Specific terms like corruption, terrorism, etc., related to the politics of a country may arise due to change in a political scenario, which further might result in a change in the regulations of the nation.

-Political risk can also be termed as geopolitical risks that arise due to conflict between two countries and as a result of which there can be hinderance across the businesses and finally slash the confidence level of the investors.
+Political risk can also be termed as geopolitical risks that arise due to conflict between two countries.
+There can be hindrance across the businesses and finally slash the confidence level of the investors.

 Types of Political Risks

 Political uncertainty arises from the market place of the country.
-The economy’s marketplace is surrounded by several businesses.
+Several businesses surround the economy’s marketplace.

 Change in government leads to a change in regulations and changes in business scenarios.
 For example, any change in the corporate tax rate by the ruling government can change corporate profits.
 There are certain legal aspects also which may challenge the way of doing business and lower profitability and enhance risks for the investors.

-This risk may arise at any level such as the national level, federal level, state level, etc. Thus, on the basis of the scenarios political risks can be divided into two types such as macro risks and micro risks.
+This risk may arise at any level, such as the national level, federal level, state level, etc. Thus, based on the scenarios, political risks can be divided into two types, such as macro risks and micro risks.

-- The macro risk is related to the multinational companies which have businesses in the country and the negative effects faced by those companies.
+- The macro risk is related to the multinational companies which have businesses in the country and the adverse effects faced by those companies.

-- While micro risks arise from internal conflicts such as corruption, poverty, negative manipulations, etc.
+- While micro risks arise from internal conflicts such as corruption, poverty, cynical manipulations, etc.